-Caliber Schools may identify and refer students with early signs of academic, social or behavioral difficulty to the Student Success Team (SST).
-The SST meets regularly to discuss academic, behavior, and social-emotional support for our students at CMA.
-In order for the SST process to begin, the student's teacher or parent/guardian must complete the Pre-referral Form and hold a meeting with the SST to review current student information and intervention strategies that have already been used.
-During the pre-referral meeting, a SST meeting date may be scheduled and parents will be notified of next steps to support their child.
+Caliber Schools may identify and refer students with early signs of academic, social or behavioral difficulty to the Coordination of Services Team ("COST").
+The COST meets regularly to discuss academic, behavior, and social-emotional support for our students at CBA.
+In order for the COST process to begin, the student's teacher or parent/guardian must complete the Pre-referral Form and hold a meeting with the COST to review current student information and intervention strategies that have already been used.
+During the pre-referral meeting, a COST meeting date may be scheduled and parents will be notified of next steps to support their child.

-After three (3) SST meetings, if significant progress has not been made against identified goals, the student may be referred to the special education team to determine if the child should be evaluated for special education eligibility under the Individuals with Disabilities Education Act ("IDEA") or a Section 504 Plan,.
+After three (3) COST meetings, if significant progress has not been made against identified goals, the student may be referred to the special education team to determine if the should be evaluated for for special education eligibility under the Individuals with Disabilities Education Act ("IDEA") or a Section 504 Plan.
 Under unique circumstances or by parent request, a student may be referred to the special education team to determine eligibility for special education evaluation prior to three COST meetings.

-SST is composed of: School Leader, student's parent/guardian, if needed the Special Education Program Specialist, the student's classroom teacher, and any other staff member that works with the student in an academic setting.
-The SST team will meet to review prior interventions, accommodations and modifications as well as identify next steps to ensure all possible supports toward student success have been implemented.
-A SST summary report will be completed and shared with all stakeholders.
-The SST team will reconvene to assess student progress at least 28 school days and no more than 56 school days after the initial SST to give ample time for new interventions to yield progress.
-The SST will determine if the student should continue with the previously identified interventions, participate in a new intervention plan, or if special education eligibility should be considered.
-CMA will utilize general education intervention strategies prior to special education evaluation where appropriate to meet the needs of students in the least restrictive environment.
+COST is composed of: School Leader, student's parent/guardian, if needed the Special Education Program Specialist, the student's classroom teacher, and any other staff member that works with the student in an academic setting.
+The COST team will meet to review prior interventions, accommodations and modifications as well as identify next steps to ensure all possible supports toward student success have been implemented.
+A COST summary report will be completed and shared with all stakeholders.
+The COST team will reconvene to assess student progress at least 28 school days and no more than 56 school days after the initial COST to give ample time for new interventions to yield progress.
+The COST will determine if the student should continue with the previously identified interventions, participate in a new intervention plan, or if special education eligibility should be considered.
+CBA. will utilize general education intervention strategies prior to special education evaluation where appropriate to meet the needs of students in the least restrictive environment.
 Students will only be assessed for special education eligibility with parent consent.